-Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Voluntary sterilization (e.g., Tubal ligation, Vasectomy) The state of the st Nothing Nothing Treatment of burns Insertion of internal prosthetic devices.
-See Section 5(a) - Orthopedic and prosthetic devices for device coverage information Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+Benefit Description You Pay Surgical procedures (cont.)
+High Option Standard Option • Insertion of internal prosthetic devices (see Section 5(a) Orthopedic and prosthetic devices for device coverage information) Nothing Nothing Voluntary sterilization (e.g., Tubal ligation, Vasectomy) Treatment of burns Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Not covered: All charges All charges Reversal of voluntary sterilization Routine treatment of conditions of the foot; see Foot care Reconstructive surgery High Option Standard Option Surgery to correct a functional defect Nothing Nothing Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Not covered: All charges All charges Reversal of voluntary sterilization Routine treatment of conditions of the foot; see Foot care Reconstructive surgery High Option Standard Option Surgery to correct a functional defect Nothing Nothing Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and that is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers; and webbed toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All charges All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury
+All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Orthopedic and Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Not covered: All charges All charges